Troubleshoot Resource Connectors and Connector Groups

 For general information about automatic connector updates, see Maintain Resource Connectors.

-• If upgrade fails for a single connector, this will prevent upgrades for all connectors in the group that have not yet been upgraded.
+• If the upgrade fails for a single connector, this will prevent upgrades for all connectors in the group that have not yet been upgraded.

 • If the upgrade continues to fail: